-If fees remain unpaid, access to the University IT network and Library service is removed.
+If fees remain unpaid, access to the University IT network and Library services is removed.
 Access is not re-instated unless outstanding fees are paid in full or a new payment plan is agreed with the Student Finance Officer.

-In addition the student is advised that in 10 days, the case will be referred to the Head of Student Administration recommending the debt be placed in the hands of external debt collectors and that the student not be allowed to re-enrol and/or graduate.
+In addition, the student is advised that in 10 days, the case will be referred to the Head of Student Administration recommending the debt be placed in the hands of external debt collectors and that the student not be allowed to re-enrol and/or graduate.

 Please note that non payment of fees will impact upon “leave to remain” in the UK under the immigration rules (Points Based System) for overseas students.